Runtime Processing¶

 await handler.handle(event)

-The EventEmitter is responsible for emitting events after processing:
+The EventEmitter is responsible for emitting events and routing them based on type:

 graph TD